minshi123/gitlab/doc/user/project/code_owners.md

-The `CODEOWNERS` file is scoped to a branch, which means that with the introduction of new files, the person adding the new content can specify themselves as a code owner, all before the new changes get merged to the default branch.
+The `CODEOWNERS` file is scoped to a branch, which means that with the introduction of new files, the person adding the new content can specify themselves as a code owner, all before the new changes get merged to the target branch.

 When a file matches multiple entries in the `CODEOWNERS` file, the users from last pattern matching the file are displayed on the